WaelOGC/futureSelfapp/docs/09-tools-system-architecture.md

+**Title**: AI Tools System Architecture and Execution Logic
+**Status**: Draft
+**Version**: 1.0
+**Owner**: FutureSelfApp Team
+**Last Updated**: 2024-12-19
+**Applies To**: AI Services, Backend, Runtime

+---

-# AI Tools System Architecture and Execution Logic: Future Self
+# AI Services System Architecture and Execution Logic: FutureSelfApp

-This document defines how AI tools are structured, executed, and managed within the Future Self platform.
+This document defines how AI Services are structured, executed, and managed within the FutureSelfApp platform.
 It establishes the universal architecture that ensures consistent behavior, predictable credit usage, and seamless integration with the dashboard and memory systems.

 ## Tools Philosophy

 ### Modular and Independent Design

 **Modular Architecture**:
-- Each tool is a self-contained module with its own inputs, processing logic, and outputs
+- Each AI Service is a self-contained module with its own inputs, processing logic, and outputs
-- Tools do not depend on each other
+- AI Services do not depend on each other
-- Tools can be added, removed, or modified without affecting other tools
+- AI Services can be added, removed, or modified without affecting other services
-- Each tool maintains its own isolated memory and history
+- Each AI Service maintains its own isolated memory and history

 **Independence Benefits**:
-- **Scalability**: New tools can be added without redesigning existing tools
+- **Scalability**: New AI Services can be added without redesigning existing services
-- **Maintainability**: Issues in one tool do not cascade to others
+- **Maintainability**: Issues in one AI Service do not cascade to others
-- **Flexibility**: Tools can use different AI providers, processing methods, or technologies
+- **Flexibility**: AI Services can use different AI providers, processing methods, or technologies
-- **User Experience**: Users can switch between tools without losing context or data
+- **User Experience**: Users can switch between AI Services without losing context or data

 **Consistency Through Structure**:
 - All tools follow the same execution lifecycle